pierregm/scikits.timeseries-sandbox/scikits/timeseries/doc/source/examples/standard.rst

    >>> bser_linear = itp.interp_masked1d(bser, kind='linear')

-The optional ``maxgap`` parameter for :func:`~lib.interpolate.forward_fill` and :func:`backward_fill` will ensure that if there are more than ``maxgap`` consecutive masked values, they will not be filled.
+The optional ``maxgap`` parameter for :func:`~lib.interpolate.forward_fill` and :func:`~lib.interpolate.backward_fill` will ensure that if there are more than ``maxgap`` consecutive masked values, they will not be filled.
 Using ``maxgap=30`` like in our above example will ensure that missing months from our original monthly series are not filled in.